Business

 Ketogenic Diet Compatibility

-Macronutrient Requirements for Keto Meals
+Macronutrient Requirements

-The ketogenic diet requires strict macronutrient ratios to maintain metabolic ketosis: typically 70-75% of calories from fat, 20-25% from protein, and only 5-10% from carbohydrates.
-For prepared meals, this translates to very specific numerical targets.
+The ketogenic diet requires strict macronutrient ratios to maintain metabolic ketosis: 70-75% of calories from fat, 20-25% from protein, and only 5-10% from carbohydrates.
+For prepared meals, this translates to specific numerical targets.
 A standard keto-friendly prepared meal should contain no more than 10-15 grams of net carbohydrates (total carbs minus fiber), at least 15-20 grams of fat, and moderate protein around 20-25 grams per serving.

 Calories per meal matter significantly for keto dieters, as this high-fat approach naturally increases caloric density.
-Keto prepared meals typically range from 400-600 calories per serving, with the majority coming from healthy fat sources like avocado oil, coconut oil, olive oil, nuts, seeds, fatty fish, and full-fat dairy.
+Keto prepared meals range from 400-600 calories per serving, with the majority coming from healthy fat sources like avocado oil, coconut oil, olive oil, nuts, seeds, fatty fish, and full-fat dairy.
 The specific calorie target depends on individual daily requirements and whether the meal serves as a main meal or lighter option.

-Ingredient Quality in Ketogenic Prepared Meals
+Ingredient Quality

 Fat quality distinguishes superior keto prepared meals from mediocre options.
 Look for meals featuring predominantly unsaturated fats (olive oil, avocado oil, nuts, fatty fish) and naturally occurring saturated fats (coconut oil, grass-fed butter, fatty cuts of meat) while minimizing industrial seed oils (soybean, corn, canola) that some keto practitioners avoid due to high omega-6 content and processing methods.
+Be Fit Food formulates meals without seed oils, aligning with quality-focused keto approaches.

 Protein sources should be whole-food based rather than relying on isolated protein powders or heavily processed meat products.
 Quality keto prepared meals feature grass-fed beef, pasture-raised poultry, wild-caught fish, or organic eggs as primary proteins.
 These provide not just protein but also beneficial nutrients like omega-3 fatty acids, conjugated linoleic acid (CLA), and fat-soluble vitamins that support overall health during ketogenic eating.